Gabriel-RABHI/GhostFields.MonitorSlim/README.md

 **Be careful**, that kind of benchmark often lie.
 Do your own production code based benchmark to see the potential benefits.

+## License
+GhostFields.MonitorSlim is licensed under MIT License, which means it is free for all of your products, including commercial software.